abarker/makeSpanningBackground/README.md

       that starts with python3, e.g., python3-numpy.

    Windows with Python 2.x or 3.x (at least Python 2.6):
       Needs numpy, scipy, and PIL.
-Windows users who want binaries and are not using a package like Python(x,y) where the dependencies are pre-installed might try the following (get the version to match the installed Python):
+Windows users who want binaries and are not using a package like Anaconda or Python(x,y) where the dependencies are pre-installed might try the following (get the version to match the installed Python):